orkunkaraduman/go-cache/README.md

 Package cache offers concurrency safe in-memory cache based on b-tree and hash-map indexing.
 All methods of Cache struct are concurrency safe and operates cache atomically.

-It is experimental project.
+This is experimental project.
 Don't use in production.